 With the many activities on offer in Victoria Falls, today is the perfect day for the adventure that most suits your style.
 Whether rafting the mighty Zambezi River or enjoying a flight over the Falls, this is your day to enjoy the many attractions on offer in Victoria Falls.

-Setting off early from Victoria Falls, we catch a last sighting of the mighty falls before crossing the border into Zambia.
+We continue our tour as we catch a last sighting of the mighty falls before crossing the border into Zambia.
 While we have a long day travelling today, we get our first impressions of the Africa that awaits us.
 Colourful markets, busy villages and rural scenes form the backdrop of our journey to the outskirts of Lusaka.
 We enjoy a prepared meal on arrival as our guides brief us on the days ahead.

-Day 22 Petauke
+Day 22.
+Petauke

 This morning we drive through Zambia’s busy capital Lusaka before turning east towards Petauke, our destination for the night.
 As an important link between Lusaka and neighbouring Malawi, the Great East Road winds through rural Zambia and we will cross the mighty Luangwa River along the way.
 Dotted with villages and subsistence farms, todays landscapes serve as a stark contrast to the developed countries so many of us call home.